robertsdotpm/p2pd/docs/source/python/pipes.rst

 possible this example throws a timeout error for you.
 Real-world code that deals with TCP usually has retransmissions built-in after a set duration.
 But no such logic here has been included.
-Note that the await for the recv is fully asychnronous.
+Note that the await for the recv is fully asynchronous.
 The event loop is free to run other tasks until a match occurs.

 .. literalinclude:: examples/example_6.py
     :language: python3